Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 Even though that’s not their only benefit it certainly is a nice addition to their aesthetic looks.

-Have a look at the best floating freshwater plants for fish tanks:
+Have a look at the best floating aquarium plants for freshwater fish tanks:

 1. Mosquito Fern – Azolla filiculoides